treasure-data/td-android-sdk/README.md

 # td-mobile-sdk

-td-mobile-sdk is a library to send any data to Treasure Data directly from Android without td-agent(fluentd). td-mobile-sdk is so small that it's easy to use for Android development.
+td-mobile-sdk is a library to send any data to Treasure Data directly from Android applications without td-agent(fluentd). td-mobile-sdk is so small that it's easy to use for Android application development.

 ## Requirement